 As a result of this emotional distance, I wouldn’t cry if I’d lose my clothes, kitchenware or other things, even my notebooks.
 My items are replaceable: tops, mugs, socks, cutlery, toothbrush… I’m not attached.

 I’d cry only after losing, for example, my passport or access to my Internet profiles.
 But with some problems, I can get also them back or get new.

 But after the period of radical minimalism, the period of discrediting, rebel and denying, I need to find my golden mean between the world and my ideas about the ideal world.
+My life after minimalism.
 I could live radically, buying almost nothing, refusing to do makeup and so on, but such behavior separates me from people around me.

 What could my life after minimalism look like?

 It’s time for me to get back to the social game of buying new clothes when old ones just don’t look as new, although they still serve their purpose.
-It’s time to get back to taking care of how my apartment looks like, not only if it serves my needs.
-It’s time to cook unhealthy anything from time to time to invite someone to a dinner.
+In my “life after minimalism”, it’s time to get back to taking care of how my apartment looks like, not only if it serves my needs.
+It’s time to cook unhealthy anything from time to time to invite someone to dinner.

 While some of these new habits I applied easily, the bigger part is just… uncomfortable.
 I spent more time worrying and doing these actions that took longer than the non-ecological alternative.
-I wasn’t living.
-I was forcing myself to be no-impact.
-It took time, energy and mental energy: worrying.
+In a way, I wasn’t living.
+I was forcing myself to be no impact.
+The too much eco-friendly approach took time, energy and mental energy: worrying.
 It took me away.
-It took my life away.
+And took my life away.

 Now rules for my life after minimalism and after being an eco-freak are: